EyeSeeTea/ESTools/DHIS2/cloner/readme.rst

   to perform on them (``activate`` to activate them, ``deleteOthers`` to keep them in exclusive, ``addRoles`` to specify a list of extra roles to give, or ``addRolesFromTemplate`` to give a reference username whose roles we want to add).
-* ``postprocess_url``: url with a json file describing the postprocessing actions to do, as a list of blocks.
+Instead of a block, you can give a url, and the blocks contained in that url will be added to the list of blocks.

 .. _`conninfo`: https://www.postgresql.org/docs/9.3/static/libpq-connect.html#LIBPQ-CONNSTRING